-The Committee makes all compensation decisions for the named executive officers and approves recommendations regarding equity awards for all of the Company's elected officers.
+The Compensation Committee makes all compensation decisions for the named executive officers and approves recommendations regarding equity awards for all of the Company's elected officers.
 Decisions regarding non-equity compensation of all other officers and employees are made by the Company's named executive officers.

 The Chief Executive Officer annually reviews the performance of each of the other named executive officers in connection with the Company's attainment of its objectives.
-Based on those reviews, the Chief Executive Officer makes recommendations with respect to compensation to the Committee.
-The Committee then can exercise its discretion in modifying any recommended adjustments or awards to the other named executive officers based upon its evaluation of their performance as well as other aspects of the Committee's compensation philosophy.
+Based on those reviews, the Chief Executive Officer makes recommendations with respect to compensation to the Compensation Committee.
+The Compensation Committee then can exercise its discretion in modifying any recommended adjustments or awards to the other named executive officers based upon its evaluation of their performance as well as other aspects of the Compensation Committee's compensation philosophy.

-The Committee's review of the Chief Executive Officer's compensation is subject to separate procedures.
-The Committee evaluates the Chief Executive Officer's performance, reviews the Committee's evaluation with him, and based on that evaluation and review, determines the amount of salary adjustment and incentive award.
-Consistent with the requirements of the listing standards of The NASDAQ Stock Market LLC, the Chief Executive Officer is excused from meetings of the Committee during voting deliberations regarding his compensation.
+The Compensation Committee's review of the Chief Executive Officer's compensation is subject to separate procedures.
+The Compensation Committee evaluates the Chief Executive Officer's performance, reviews the Compensation Committee's evaluation with him, and based on that evaluation and review, determines the amount of salary adjustment and incentive award.
+Consistent with the applicable requirements of NASDAQ listing standards, the Chief Executive Officer is excused from meetings of the Compensation Committee during voting deliberations regarding his compensation.

-In making compensation decisions, the Committee is guided by its executive compensation philosophy, its own judgment, and other sources of information that it considers relevant.
-In addition, the Committee annually reviews tally sheets showing each executive officer's compensation history with respect to each element of compensation for a period of five years.
-The Committee does not currently retain or use an executive compensation consultant for determining or recommending the amount or terms of executive compensation.
+In making compensation decisions, the Compensation Committee is guided by its executive compensation philosophy, its own judgment, and other sources of information that it considers relevant.
+In addition, the Compensation Committee annually reviews tally sheets showing each executive officer's compensation history with respect to each element of compensation for a period of five years.
+The Compensation Committee does not currently retain or use an executive compensation consultant for determining or recommending the amount or terms of executive compensation.

-Based upon the cyclical nature of the Company's business, the Committee believes that compensation of the executive officers cannot be based upon fixed formulas and that the prudent use of discretion in determining compensation will generally be in the best interests of the Company and its stockholders.
-Accordingly, in the exercise of its discretion, the Committee approves and determines compensation, and may approve changes in compensation that it considers to be appropriate to award performance or otherwise to provide incentives toward fulfilling the philosophy and objectives of our executive compensation program.
+Based upon the cyclical nature of the Company's business, the Compensation Committee believes that compensation of the executive officers cannot be based upon fixed formulas and that the prudent use of discretion in determining compensation will generally be in the best interests of the Company and its stockholders.
+Accordingly, in the exercise of its discretion, the Compensation Committee approves and determines compensation, and may approve changes in compensation that it considers to be appropriate to award performance or otherwise to provide incentives toward fulfilling the philosophy and objectives of our executive compensation program.